Updated 25/05/2026

 A reassessment of the relationship between cardiovascular fitness and atrial fibrillation in men challenges the long-held clinical assumption that elite endurance athletes face elevated arrhythmia risk.
-New evidence suggests that sustained high fitness levels may actually confer protective cardiac benefits rather than harm, shifting the evidence base for counseling active men about their heart health.
+According to research featured in Medical Xpress, sustained high fitness levels may actually confer protective cardiac benefits rather than harm, shifting the evidence base for counseling active men about their heart health.

 Fitness and Arrhythmia Risk: Reassessing the Evidence